Group marriage does not look quite so terrible as the philistines, whose minds cannot get beyond brothels, imagine it to be.

 Nothing need be said

 Sade’s life is among the wildest and most lurid ever recorded.
-But it is his period of brazen excess and outrage between 1763-77 that especially provides choice material for a biopic which has yet to be made, perhaps due to cinematic taboos against the celebration of freedom and violence.
+But it is his brazen excesses and outrages of the years 1763–77 that especially provides choice material for a biopic on this period which has yet to be made, perhaps due to cinematic taboos against the celebration of freedom and violence.
 The man can only be approached from his rightful place in prison.
-Five acclaimed films have appeared over the past half century based on the notorious libertine’s life and writings: Marat/Sade (Brook, 1966), Salo (Pasolini, 1975), Marquis (Xhonneux, 1989), Quills (Kaufman, 2000), and Sade (Jacquot, 2000).
-All except the second are set in one of the many prisons in which Sade spent half of his adult life, while Salo, an adaptation of his novel The 120 Days of Sodom, is set in a fictional mountain fortress packed with hundreds of youth kidnapped for their sexual torture.
-(One movie entitled Marquis de Sade: Dark Prince (Gibby, 1996) covered some of Sade’s dramatic decade and a half but garnered poor reviews.)
+Over the past half century, five acclaimed films have appeared based on the notorious libertine’s life and writings: Marat/Sade (Brook, 1966), Salo (Pasolini, 1975), Marquis (Xhonneux, 1989), Quills (Kaufman, 2000), and Sade (Jacquot, 2000).
+All except the second are set in one of the many prisons in which Sade spent the latter half of his adult life, while Salo, an adaptation of his novel The 120 Days of Sodom, is set during the Nazi era in a fictional mountain fortress packed with hundreds of youth kidnapped for their sexual torture.
+(One movie entitled Marquis de Sade: Dark Prince (Gibby, 1996) covered some of Sade’s aforementioned decade and a half but garnered poor reviews.)

-Prison took some getting used to for a rebellious aristocrat-debauchee unaccustomed to being ordered around.
+Prison took some getting used to for the rebellious aristocrat-debauchee, who was unaccustomed to being ordered around.
 His nobility, however, gained him certain privileges we might find surprising: a daily menu of delicacies sent by his wife, fine clothes tailored to order, and most impressively, a cell large enough to stock a personal library of hundreds of books.
 Sade was a voracious reader and intellectual and had always fancied becoming a writer.
-Now prison—the Château de Vincennes and later the Bastille where he was to spend the next twelve years—released him to do just this.
+Prison—the Château de Vincennes and later the Bastille where he was to spend the next twelve years—released him to do just that.
 He spent the first four researching history and geography and planning travel adventure books.
 He conceived of plays but his initial efforts failed to impress those he showed them to.
 Mostly he wrote letters to his wife, hundreds of them, marvels of psychological and rhetorical brilliance, energized by growing intolerance at his confinement.
 It was clear he was undergoing an internal upheaval correlative to the chaos of the preceding fifteen years of his life.
 Leveraged by this mounting rage, he metamorphosed into a writer of genius.

-I also wanted to be a writer but with my teaching duties and academic research could never seem to find the time, all the while writing hundreds of impassioned emails to friends about my life abroad.
+I also wanted to be a writer but with my teaching duties and academic research, could never seem to find the time, all the while writing hundreds of impassioned emails to friends about my life abroad.
 One day I realized that all the emails I had written over the years had enough interesting material to fill several books.
 They were the books I should have been writing instead of wasting my time on emails.
 Likewise, in 1782, four years into his stay at Vincennes, Sade realized his imaginative energies were put to better and lasting use in books and fiction than the ephemera of letters.
-He began drafting one of the most conceptually innovative novels of the eighteenth century, The 120 Days of Sodom.
-Sometime that summer as well, he penned his extraordinarily crystalline statement on atheism, entitled “Dialogue between a priest and a dying man.”
+He proceeded to draft what would turn out to be one of the most conceptually innovative novels of the eighteenth century, The 120 Days of Sodom.
+Sometime that summer as well, he penned his extraordinarily crystalline statement on atheism, “Dialogue between a priest and a dying man.”

 In this compact, ten-page dialogue, a dying man slices up the tired clichés thrown at him by a bedside priest with the only argument atheists ever need to dispatch the religious: Occam’s razor, which holds that the simplest explanation is always the best.
 To the believer, the universe requires a first cause, a creator, without whom contemplation of the universe is intolerable.
-“What can regulate the whole save it be an all-powerful and all-knowing hand?” demands to know the priest.
+“What can regulate the whole save it be an all-powerful and all-knowing hand?” the priest demands to know.
 The dying man, for whom this tautology is itself intolerable, retorts “Is it not necessary that gunpowder ignite when you set a spark to it?”
-The physical universe and its workings are perfectly self-sufficient.
-Why worry about who created the universe when it is obviously its own creation?
-What need of a god when nature is everything?
+In other words, why worry about what or who created the universe, when the fact of its existence is enough?
+What need of a god when nature suffices?
 Among the priest’s remaining grab bag of arguments are appeals to fear—punishment after death, the horrifying prospect of nothingness, and so on.
 When he warns “there is no restoring the blind to light,” the dying man sets him straight:

 Softly, my friend, own that between the two, he who blindfolds himself must surely see less of the light than he who snatches the blindfold away from his eyes.
 You compose, you construct, you dream, you magnify and complicate; I sift, I simplify.
 You accumulate errors, pile one atop the other; I combat them all.
 Which one of us is blind?
 (De Sade)

 Second, there is something more basic at issue.
-For the clearheaded and those lucky enough to escape a religious upbringing (I live in China where this is the norm, where the thought of God simply doesn’t bother most people), the absence of a deity is so obvious and manifest that even ten pages of dialogue are too much.
+For the clearheaded and those lucky enough to escape a religious upbringing (I live in China where this is the norm and the thought of God simply doesn’t bother most people), the absence of a deity is so obvious and uncontroversial that even ten pages of dialogue are too much.
 The whole exercise, the mere idea of it, is empty.
 On the religious question, nothing need be said.
-Sade took a brief stab at it, before getting back to The 120 Days of Sodom, a more worthy task for channeling his creative energies.
+Sade took a brief stab at it, before getting back to 120 Days of Sodom, a more worthy task for channeling his creative energies.
 He wanted to write on his terms, not Christianity’s.

 Two years later he was transferred to the Bastille and soon finished the novel’s first draft on a paper roll in microscopic script, hiding it in a chink in his cell (he lost it after his release but it was ultimately recovered and published in 1918).
 In the meantime the books poured out: Justine (1787), Aline and Valcour (1788), Philosophy in the Bedroom (1795), The Crimes of Love (1800), and many other lost novels, an enormous output totaling tens of thousands of pages.
 The third edition of Justine (pub.
 1801), which included the sequel Juliette, was 4,000 pages alone.
 Justine turned out to be too popular for the authorities to stomach, and in 1801 Napoleon Bonaparte had Sade imprisoned for life in the Charenton asylum, where he died in 1814.

-Nevertheless, he kept returning to the subject.
-We discover pages and pages on religion in Sade’s novels.
+Nevertheless, he kept returning to the subject, pages upon pages on religion in his novels.
 Their structure soon fell into a pattern: unbridled and minutely choreographed orgies alternating with lengthy diatribes against Christianity, typically by one of his many libertine heroes for the edification of whatever younger character was currently being sexually and morally corrupted.
 The unstoppable rage-driven Sadeian writing machine couldn’t get enough of religion.
-Here is one abridged excerpt from Justine, a perverse rendering of the Christ story, which the Comte de Bressac, after a lengthy disquisition on the superiority of anal to vaginal sex, delivers to the hapless heroine Thérèse:
+Here is one excerpt from Justine, a perverse rendering of the Christ story, which the Comte de Bressac, after a lengthy disquisition on the superiority of anal to vaginal sex, delivers to the hapless heroine Thérèse: